skyflowapi/skyflow-iOS/README.md

 The `table` and `column` parameters indicate which table and column in the vault the Element corresponds to.
 Note: Use dot delimited strings to specify columns nested inside JSON fields (e.g. address.street.line1).

-The `styles` parameter accepts a Skyflow.Styles object which consists of multiple `Skyflow.Styles` objects which should be applied to the form element in the following states:
+The `inputStyles` parameter accepts a Skyflow.Styles object which consists of multiple `Skyflow.Styles` objects which should be applied to the form element in the following states:

 - `base`: all other variants inherit from these styles
 - `complete`: applied when the Element has valid input